 Since autumn 1998 the Everest Marathon Fund has paid for several building improvements.
 The treatment rooms have been moved upstairs where a huge skylight and secondary windows have greatly improved the heat and light.
 An electric geyser was installed to provide hot water, solar panels for room heating and a water distiller.
 The building also required a new roof and compound walls.
 To attract more donors and patients, Nawang produced a small leaflet in English and Nepali.

 In 1999 Mingma Sherpa went to Fiji for 3 years to complete his training as a dentist, but then had to work for more than 2 years as an unpaid internee at the National Dental Hospital in Kathmandu before his qualification was approved by the Nepal Medical Council in November 2005.
 The Everest Marathon Fund paid for his tuition, travelling costs and living expenses, and his salary when he finally returned to the Namche Dental Clinic.
 He now has his own clinic in Kathmandu and is being sponsored by an Australian charity, specifically for dental education in Khumbu schools.

 Future grants will be used to repair and improve the dental building.
 In 2010 £3500 was required to repair damage caused by a major fire in an adjacent building.
 In 2011 £2,000 was provided to rebuild the outside toilet (damaged by a recent earthquake) to modern standards. £650 was also paid for a new promotional leaflet for distribution in the local lodges.
+In 2013 £1560 was provided to refurbish the ground floor which is used for storage and training.
 Now that training facilities are available in Kathmandu, we are also considering training another dental therapist.